Bankrate's guide to choosing the right money market account rate

 Best for monthly ATM surcharge rebate

-Overview: First Internet Bank's Money Market Savings gives savers a competitive APY and it's also an option if you occasionally need to use an ATM.
+Overview: First Internet Bank of Indiana's Money Market Savings gives savers a competitive APY and it's also an option if you occasionally need to use an ATM.
 The account also only requires $100 to open one.

 Perks: The Money Market Savings account gives you up to $10 per month for ATM surcharge rebates.
 This can help limit the stress of finding an in-network ATM.
 But just make sure you don't surpass the $10 monthly limit.